-Barry Parenteau enters his 42nd season in 2016-17 as coach of the Holy Cross swimming and diving programs.
+Barry Parenteau has completed his 43rd season in 2017-18 as coach of the Holy Cross swimming and diving programs.
 Parenteau has coached the Holy Cross women’s swimming and diving team since its inception in 1975 and took over the head coaching responsibilities for the men’s team in 1996 following the retirement of his father, Paul, who guided the Crusader men for more than 30 years.
 Parenteau assumed a full-time role at Holy Cross in 1983 when he was named Aquatics Director of the swimming and diving facility at the Hart Recreation Center.

 Parenteau has had hundreds of student-athletes named to the Patriot League Academic Honor Roll and his teams have repeatedly received Division I Academic Progress Rate public recognition awards from the NCAA.
 Parenteau has had two student-athletes named Patriot League Swimmer of the Meet (Jill Addessa, 1992 & Coleen Lynch, 1995) and one named Diver of the Meet (Kim Rinaldi, 2001 & 2002), two student-athletes named Patriot League Scholar Athlete of the Year and two student-athletes named to the Patriot League All-Decade team.